themagicalmammal/howtolinux/README.md

 Looks a lot like Microsoft Office. <br />
 Get the deb file [here](https://www.freeoffice.com/en/download/applications) <br />

-**If you have a problem with Chinese apps or are privacy concern skip over this.**
+**If you have a problem with Chinese apps or are privacy concerns skip over this.**
 #### 2. [WPS Office](https://www.wps.com/)
 A beautiful office suite with a lot of customizations. <br />
 Get the deb file [here](https://linux.wps.com/) <br />